postcss/postcss/README.md

 ### Source Maps

-Using [source maps], a browser’s development tools can indicate the original position of your code in their source files, before any transformations were applied.
-For example, using a source map an inspector can show the position of a rule in a Sass source file, even if that file was compiled to CSS, concatenated, and minified.
+Using [source maps], a browser’s development tools can indicate the original position of your code in the source files, before any transformations were applied.
+For example, an inspector can show the position of a rule in a Sass source file, even if that file was compiled to CSS, concatenated, and minified.

 To ensure that an accurate source map is produced, every CSS processing step should